yashwantsinghzala/CreateReactBookSearchApp/README.md

 # **CreateReactBookSearchApp to Search Goodreads Book**

-This application uses goodreads api to look for books by title, author or isbn code.
+This application uses goodreads api to look for books by Title, Author or Isbn code.

 This project was bootstrapped with `create-react-app` and deployed live at